SciOmicsLab/PhenoComb/README.md

 #### Independent Phenotypes Filtering

 Differently from the previous two steps, this tool **is** limited by your machine's memory.
-To avoid any memory issues, choose a reasonable number of penotypes to be considered using the `n_phenotypes` option.
+To avoid any memory issues, choose a reasonable number of phenotypes to be considered using the `n_phenotypes` option.
 A reasonable number is 5000 to 10000 phenotypes.
 They will be selected from the input based on the smallest associated p-values.
 It will automatically detect the statistical test used in the previous step.

 The following code snippet will perform the Independent Phenotypes Filtering: